Free Signups: Adding Users Via DAP Signup Form

 </form>

-Paste the above form into any HTML page, or WordPress Page or Post where you want the direct sign-up form to appear.
+Copy and Paste the above form into any HTML page, or WordPress Page or Post where you want the free sign-up form to appear.

 The form already has all the code required to add the user to your member database, with “Free” access to the Product (for which you generated the HTML code)